Carroll Publishing - Information on government decision-makers and key staff at the federal, state, and local levels.

-USA.gov - Official world wide web information portal for the U.S. Federal Government.
+USA.gov - Official portal for the U.S. Federal Government.
 FirstGov provides extensive information on each of the three branches of the U.S. Federal Government: the Executive, the Legislative, and the Judicial branches and access to a wealth of state and local government information.

 KWSnet is an Internet subject directory providing special attention to U.S. national and international news, the arts, computing, culture, environment, law, literature, media, politics, science and technology.
 Based in San Francisco, California, KWSnet contains over 125,000 annotated links to resources worldwide.
 Use Search KWSnet, located at the top of each page, to search within this site.
 Use Ctrl-F (Windows) or ⌘-F (Mac) to search within individual pages.